ivosturm/GoogleMapsCustomMarkerReact/README.md

 * Add the Google Maps Custom Marker widget to your page, see screenshots for Settings in Studio Pro.

 * At least configure:
+	* API Key: Feed the widget with a datasource that fetches the API Key.
+Easiest config is creating a non persistent entity 'Authorization' with 1 attribute 'API Key'.
+Create that in the data source MF, set the attribute with the constant value of the API key, add the newly created API Key object to a list (because widget always needs a list as datasource sadly..).
 	* Data source: the Mendix objects containing the Location data
 	* For Position: Latitude / Longitude attributes: required format: Decimal
 	* For Editing of Position: Lat Attribute (for updates) / Lng Attribute (for updates)